JeffreyShran/goJeffgo/README.md

 # goJeffgo

-Debian golang version is always behind, this will always pull the latest direct from Google.
+Debian golang version is always behind, this short shell script will pull the latest direct from Google.

 ## Getting Started